Ahmedhussin1/VIVIFY/README.md

 ## About the Developer

-This website was crafted with care by Practical Solution, a leading frontend web development company dedicated to delivering innovative digital solutions.
+This website was crafted with care by Practical Solution, a leading marketing and ecommerce company dedicated to delivering innovative digital solutions.
 With a passion for design and technology, we're committed to creating seamless and engaging user experiences.

-For inquiries or collaboration opportunities, please contact us at [contact@practicalsolution.com](mailto:contact@practicalsolution.com).
+For inquiries or collaboration opportunities, please contact us at [info@practicalsolution.com](mailto:contact@practicalsolution.com).

 ---